 Hobbies & Interests

 Luke enjoys hiking, road biking, mountain biking, reading too many books at one time, and trying new restaurants all over the Denver metro area.
-His wife, Amanda, and daughter, Ella Lou, love to explore new places in Colorado and can often be found hiking a trail in the foothills of the Rocky Mountains with their silver labrador, Buster.
+His wife, Amanda, and two daughters love to explore new places in Colorado and can often be found hiking a trail in the foothills of the Rocky Mountains with their silver labrador, Buster.